ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     When using an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SSH login appears as disabled.
 For more information, see [How to create a new AIX VM with SSH keys for root login](/docs/power-iaas?topic=power-iaas-create-vm).

 6. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.

+    Under **Advanced configurations**, enable the **Configure for large quantity volumes** toggle button to support more than 127 (up to 500) volumes.
+This is a VM-level setting that remains unmodifiable upon provisioning.

+    Machine types E980 and E1080 are optimized to support the attachment of large quantity of volumes.
+    {: note}

+    Only IBM i VMs support the configuration of large volumes.
+You cannot create or attach volumes with more than 2 TB for IBM i VMs.
+    {: note}

+    For more information, see [Configuring for large quantity of volumes](#config-large-vol).

 7. Define your **Network interfaces** by adding a public network, private network, or both.
 When adding an existing private network, you can choose a specific IP address or have one auto-assigned.

     When you choose to provide a specific IP address, ensure that the IP address is not listed under [reserved IP](/docs/power-iaas?topic=power-iaas-configuring-subnet#reserv-ip).